RandomComputerUser/FancyLighting/README.md

 - Added bloom
 - Removed the option to disable smooth lighting glow mask support
 - Slightly reduced the strength of simulated normal maps on translucent surfaces
+- Fixed a visual issue that sometimes caused water to appear black